ampas/aces-docs/docs/transform-ids.md

 ### Name¶
 `Name` shall describe the transform.
 The level of detail is left up to the user but it should be adequate to uniquely describe the transform and its intended usage.
 It does not need to try to include the setting for every possible parameter.

 For example, if there is a standard that describes an output display type, such as Rec.
-2100, that can be used in the filename and TransformID to imply the primaries to be Rec.
+2100, that can be used in the filename and Transform ID to imply the primaries to be Rec.
 2020 with the transfer function of SMPTE ST 2084.
-If a transform imposes some sort of variant or limitation making it different from a standard display type, then those differences should be included in the filename and TransformID to clue the user in that different behavior should be expected.
+If a transform imposes some sort of variant or limitation making it different from a standard display type, then those differences should be included in the filename and Transform ID to clue the user in that different behavior should be expected.

 Academy supplied transforms will provide more details in header comments about the specific intended usage of or any caveats pertaining to a particular Output Transform.
-[In addition, a full list of specific parameters associated with a particular TransformID can be found in a registry of TransformIDs.]
+[In addition, a full list of specific parameters associated with a particular Transform ID can be found in a registry of Transform IDs.]

 #### Output Transforms
 For Output Transforms, the `Name` shall describe the device and/or output data encoding in as much detail as necessary.

-Items to consider include the encoding color primaries and white point, transfer function, peak luminance, or limiting color primaries.
-The name may also indicate a "simulation" (sim) of another display encoding contained within a standard encoding, e.g. using “Rec.709sim” to show Rec.709 100-nit content on a display set to 1000-nit peak luminance with Rec.2020 primaries and PQ transfer function.
+ACES 2.0 adopted verbose filenames to provide consistent amout of information to implementers in the filename - including the peak luminance, limiting color primaries and white point, encoding color primaries and white point, and transfer function.
+The generalized format is:
+`LimitingColorPrimaries-White` `_` `###nit` `_in_` `EncodingColorPrimaries-White` `_` `TransferFunction`

 Examples:

-* `URN:Output.Academy.Rec709.a2.v1`
-* `URN:Output.Academy.P3D65.a2.v1`
-* `URN:Output.Academy.P3D65_Rec709sim.a2.v1`
-* `URN:Output.Academy.Rec2100_P3D65limited_540nit.a2.v1`
-* `URN:Output.Academy.Rec2100_P3D65limited_1000nit.a2.v1`
+* `URN:Output.Academy.P3-D65_100nit_in_P3-D65_Gamma2pt2.a2.v1`
-* `URN:Output.Academy.Rec2020_ST2084_Rec709sim.a2.v1`
+* `URN:Output.Academy.P3-D65_500nit_in_Rec2100-D65_ST2084.a2.v1`
-* `URN:Output.Dolby.P3D65_ST2084_Rec709limited_600nit.a2.v1`
+* `URN:Output.Academy.P3-D60_300nit_in_XYZ-E_ST2084.ctl.a2.v1`

 #### CSC Transforms
 For Color Space Conversion (CSC) Transforms, `Name` shall describe the device.
 If the creator of the transforms is the same as the camera manufacturer, then the Name need not repeat the manufacturer name because it should already be in the Namespace.
 If the Input Transform creator is not the camera manufacturer, then the manufacturer name shall be prepended to the device name in the Name field.

-For transforms from one color space to another, the Name shall describe the source color space to the destination color space, using the general form of “from”_to_"to”.
+For transforms from one color space to another, the Name shall describe the source color space to the destination color space, using the general form of `fromSpace` `_to_` `toSpace`.

 Example Input Transform names: